Best Colleges & Universities in Iowa

 Salary After Attending: $34,000

 Located in Estherville, Iowa Lakes Community College offers a variety of career and technical programs.
 Students can choose to enroll in the diploma, certificate, or Associate in Applied Science degree programs.
 Some programs, including the accounting specialist program and the business specialist program, can be completed entirely online.
 The college offers programs in an array of disciplines such as nursing, massage therapy, hotel and restaurant management, agribusiness, and wind energy and turbine technology.
-Special evening college courses are offered in select subjects; these programs enable students to complete their coursework without the need for any daytime classes.
-Iowa Lakes Community College also offers a bachelor’s degree completion program so that students in certain disciplines can transfer from a university to the community college to complete the final two years of their bachelor’s degree.
+Specialized evening college courses are offered in select subjects; these programs enable students to complete their coursework without the need for any daytime classes.
+Iowa Lakes Community College also offers a bachelor’s degree completion program so that students in specific disciplines can transfer from a university to the community college to complete the final two years of their bachelor’s degree.